 NUMBER OF PLAYERS: 3+ Players

-MATERIALS: One (or more) standard deck of cards, a flat surface, and a pen and paper to keep track of scores.
+MATERIALS OF SCREW YOUR NEIGHBOR: One standard deck of cards, a stable playing area, and a pen and paper to keep track of scores.

 AUDIENCE: All Ages

 Screw your neighbor is a fun game you can play with 3 or more players.
 It is extremely simple to learn, and it’s known by many other names, including Ranter Go Round and Cuckoo.
 It’s perfect for those times you want to play a good card game but are too tired to set up a full poker game.
 Let’s go over all the rules and even some strategies to help you improve your game.

 To set up Screw Your Neighbor, you need a couple of friends, a pen and paper to keep score and a standard 52-deck of cards.
 If you want to make this a drinking game, you can; all you need is your favorite beverage, and you can get started right away.

 Besides friends, you need a table or just a flat surface.
 Have your friends sit around the table in a circle.
 Screw Your Neighbor is one of those games that can break friendships, such as Uno or Monopoly.
 Although we hope everyone is just playing for fun.